dohmeid/my-note-keeper-react/README.md

 ### :stars: Overview
 This repository creates a note-keeping application that performs CRUD operations on notes.
 It consists of a frontend (FE) component that complements the backend (BE) part of the website.

+Note -> the backend of this project was made earlier it can be found here -> https://github.com/dohmeid/my-note-keeper

 -----
 ### :dart: Features
 - Each note has: a title, content, a creation date.